COMP1511UNSW/dcc/README.md

 Error: free not called for memory allocated with malloc in function main in leak.c at line 3.
 ```

-# Helper Scripts
+# Runtime Helper Script

 After reporting a runtime error an executable produced by `dcc`  can optionally run an external program.

-This [example script]( dcc-helper) invokes ChatGPT to provide further explanation of the runtime error.
+This [example script](dcc-runtime-helper-chatgpt) invokes ChatGPT to provide further explanation of the runtime error.

 After reporting a runtime error a `dcc` executable checks if an executable
-named **dcc-helper** exists in `$PATH` and if so runs it.
+named **dcc-runtime-helper** exists in `$PATH` and if so runs it.

-An alternate name for the executable file can be supplied in the environment variable `DCC_HELPER`
+An alternate name for the executable file can be supplied in the environment variable `DCC_RUNTIME_HELPER`

 The helper executable is run with a different working directory to the orignal executable.
 It is run in a temporary directory created by the dcc executable which contains the source